3 Types of Turtles Found in Utah! (ID Guide)

 In fact, I have broken them down into a few different categories.

-Today, you will learn about the 3 different kinds of turtles in Utah.
+Here are the 3 different kinds of turtles in Utah:

 Freshwater Turtles in Utah: